julian-arteaga/julian-arteaga.github.io/index.md

 <img align="left" src="assets/Headshot.jpg" alt="Headshot" width="300">

-I am a fifth-year PhD student in the Agricultural and Resource Economics department at the University of California, Davis.
-I study development economics, and my research focuses on agricultural land and labor markets, agricultural productivity, migration, and on how rural households mitigate risk.
+<p class='item-text'> I am a fifth-year PhD student in the Agricultural and Resource Economics department at the University of California, Davis.
+I study development economics, and my research focuses on agricultural land and labor markets, agricultural productivity, migration, and on how rural households mitigate risk. </p>

 Before starting my Ph.D.
 I received an MA and a BA in Economics from the Universidad de los Andes.